TwilightCoders/rubysu/README.md

 sudo.stop!
 ```

-A convienient utility for working with sudo is to use the `run` method and pass it a block.
+A convenient utility for working with sudo is to use the `run` method and pass it a block.
 Run will automatically start and stop the ruby sudo process around the block.

 ```ruby